knopkem/yaps/ReadMe.txt

 * build

 NOTES
-* the tool uses the following projects behind: exiv2 and exiftool.
+The tool uses the following projects behind: exiv2 (http://www.exiv2.org) and exiftool (http://www.sno.phy.queensu.ca/~phil/exiftool).
 Credits go there.

 USAGE
 * you need exiv2 AND exiftool available (either from path or copied into the bin folder)